techflow21/fullstack_vendorBids_app/README.md

 ---

 ## Installation

-1. To clone this repository using Visual Studio Editor:
-Launch the Visual Studio, Once it opens, click on the link that says Clone repository and paste the link below.
-The NuGet Package Dependencies will be restored using internet connectivity:
+Launch the installed Git bash or any other terminal, then enter the command below:
 ```bash
    git clone https://github.com/techflow21/fullstack_vendorBids_app.git
 ```
+## Backend Setup
+1. Locate the Project:
+Locate the Backend folder and click open, then search for the .sln file and double-click, This automactically launch open the Visual Studio.
+The NuGet Package Dependencies will be restored using internet connectivity.

-2. Update the connection string in appsettings.json under "ConnectionStrings":
+3. Update the connection string in appsettings.json under "ConnectionStrings":
 Upadate the appsettings.json file in the project with your database connection string like below:

 ```bash